acemod/ACE3/wiki/feature/medical-system.md

 Autoinjector | Effect
 ---------- | ---------- |
-Morphine | Decreases the blood viscosity, suppress pain Epinephrine | raises the heart rate of the patient Adenosine | Counters the effects of epinephrine Atropine | lowers the heart rate of the patient
+Morphine | Decreases the blood viscosity, suppress pain Epinephrine | Raises the heart rate of the patient Adenosine | Lowers the heart rate
+Atropine | Lowers the heart rate of the patient

 Note: Morphine stays much longer in the system compared to other medications.